To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 for NGLess to expand the argument prior to passing it to the external module

-you need to set atype: "str"
+you need to set atype: "str" and expand_searchpath: true.

 additional: